-5 Assessment
+5 Assessments

-Your work is assessed in terms of its ability to demonstrate the learning outcomes for the module.
-You'll see the exact assessment criteria in each module handbook.
+Your work is assessed in terms of its ability to achieve the learning outcomes for the module.
+You will find the assessment criteria in each module handbook.
 The levels of achievement are categorised in percentages.

 For each module of study, you will complete summative assessments.
 In addition, lecturers may set "formative" assessments as part of the learning process.
 These formative assessments are important as they give you a chance to obtain feedback on your performance before your summative assignments.
 At the end of the module, a mark is awarded based on the evidence of the summative assessments.